- Common Causes of Trips, Slips, and Falls

 Liability may rest with the property owner for slip-and-fall cases.
 However, it may be shared with other parties if their actions contributed to your accident.

 Property owners have a duty to maintain safe conditions for all entrants who use the space as intended.
 This duty includes placing a warning sign for wet floors, fixing inadequate lighting, and repairing uneven floors or loose flooring.

 Liability can occur to those completing work on another property.
 If a construction crew performed work that didn’t meet building code and their work led to your accident, they might be liable.

-Your lawyer may also need to consider Illinois’ comparative fault law.
-Under Illinois law, if your actions contributed 50% or less, you could recover a percentage of the award equal to the percentage of liability carried by other people.
+For example, if your actions contributed 50% or less to the accident, you could recover a percentage of the award equal to the percentage of liability carried by other people.
 For instance, if the jury awards you $100,000 and your actions contributed to 10% to the accident, you can receive $90,000.

 The accident lawyers at Nessler & Associates can help you navigate liability laws and explain your legal options to file a personal injury claim.
 Working with an experienced slip-and-fall lawyer with our law firm ensures you can focus on healing while we fight for your right to a fair settlement.